18 Days Birding Tour with Gorilla Trekking

 • Bottled drinking water and Fruits while on safari

-• Activities as stipulated in the itinerary (except those stated as “optional”
+• Activities as stipulated in the Itinerary (except those stated as “optional”)

 PRICE EXCLUDES

-• Activities not mentioned in the itinerary
+• Activities not mentioned in the Itinerary

-• Flight Fares (unless requested)
+• International Flight Fares (unless requested)

-• Country entry Visa
+• Country Entry Visa

-• Telephone charges
+• Telephone Charges

 • Laundry